 Perhaps due to fact that the final regulatory framework existing in Kenya is not yet finalised (for example Capital Markets Act signed in 80’s) like in other African countries, there are many shady brokerages fishing for newbie Kenyan traders who can easily fall victims to a Ponzi scam scheme.
 Recently in 2017 the CMA has cracked down on thousands of illegal forex companies in Kenya which is a good sign indeed.
 We strongly advise you to trade with regulated forex brokers, just as an example all companies which you can find in our comparison review table on this page are 100% secure and trusted by thousands of Kenyan forex traders.

 The most trusted regulatory agencies are british FCA, Cyprus CySEC and Australian ASIC.
-These government agencies force forex companies to implement strict security standards such as segregated accounts (where your money is safe in a first class bank account like Barclays, completely separated from the funds that broker’s own money that they use to fund the operations) some even force to offer Negative Balance Protection (meaning you will never owe more money than you deposit) to protect even those clients who are from outside of the E.U.!
+These government agencies force forex companies to implement strict security standards such as segregated accounts (where your money is safe in a first class bank account like Barclays, completely separated from the funds that broker’s own money that they use to fund the operations) some even force to offer Negative Balance Protection (meaning you will never owe more money than you deposit) to protect even those clients who are from outside of the E.U.
 That being said, if you open a forex trading account with forex brokerage regulated by any of these agencies, there is a high chance that your money will be safe.

-Trading Fees & Commisions
+2. Forex Trading Fees & Commisions

 Whether you are an intermediate trader or just a newbie you need to carefully inspect the fees structure, because that will make you or break you.
-The lower the fees, the better.

 - Spreads – The difference between SELL and BUY price in points (pips) anything over 3 Pips for the most liquid EUR/USD is usually too much and you should avoid.
 Spreads can be variable or fixed, it usually depends on the account type.